HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/04-merging-data.md

 When we want to access that information, we can create a query that joins the additional columns of information to the author data.

-Storing data in this way has many benefits including:

 ## Identifying join keys